 After buying a drink at the entrance of the bar, you enter the underground labyrinth and you are let free to roam around the dark corridors and rooms until you find your way out.

-On your way you can see interesting sculptures, paintings on the walls, different objects such as Chinese vases and lamps and many other strange things.
+On your way you can see interesting sculptures, paintings on the walls and different objects.
+They vary around Chinese vases and lamps and many other strange things.

-Each room has multiple ways in and out and, as you go through them, you are discovering new ones moving either towards the exit or moving in circles until you figure out your way out.
+Each room has multiple ways in and out.
+As you go through them, you are discovering new ones moving either towards the exit or moving in circles.
+Finally you will figure out how to escape.

 The maze bar is truly exciting and will keep you entertained for long.
 The design reminds of the one of the Crazy House (from the beginning of the text) so we were curious if the same mind come up with both ideas.
-We were told by the bartender that the 2 architects are friends.
+We discover that the 2 architects are friends.
 Good job for these 2 amazingly creative architectures of Da Lat.

-The whole web of tunnels and rooms is designed in a way that you can find a place to sit and a table in any moment you wish to sit down and enjoy your drink in the privacy of the room.
+The whole web of tunnels and rooms is designed in a way that you can find a place to sit and a table in any moment.
+If you wish to sit down and enjoy your drink in the privacy of the room pick a table.

-The place is obviously interesting mostly for tourists but it is not crowded.
-If you go earlier in the evening you will have lesser chances to meet other people on your maze expedition which will make the whole experience more fun – in case you are not claustrophobic or scared to roam alone around the underground tunnels.
+The place is obviously interesting mostly for tourists however crowds are not big.
+If you go earlier in the evening you will have lesser chances to meet other people on your maze expedition.
+Certainly it will make the whole experience more fun.
+In case you are not claustrophobic or scared to roam alone around the underground tunnels you will enjoy it.

 After you had enough fun in the tunnels you can rest at the rooftop part of the bar overlooking the street and relax with a drink.